Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Embarkation Day

-Once you’re onboard on embarkation day, you can eat lunch in one of three locations (or the concierge lunch if you’re in a concierge stateroom): the buffet, the pool deck food outlets (burgers, pizza, etc.) or a dining room (on the Magic, the primary lunch dining room is Lumiere’s; on the Wonder, it’s Triton’s; on the Dream and Fantasy, it’s Enchanted Garden; on the Wish, it’s been 1923 or Arendelle).
+Once you’re onboard on embarkation day, you can eat lunch in one of three locations (or the concierge lunch if you’re in a concierge stateroom): the buffet, the pool deck food outlets (burgers, pizza, etc.) or a dining room (on the Magic, the primary lunch dining room is Lumiere’s; on the Wonder, it’s Triton’s; on the Dream and Fantasy, it’s Enchanted Garden; on the Wish, Treasure & Destiny, it’s generally going to be 1923).
 The primary dining room lunch is a la carte with a normal lunch menu similar to the menu served on sea days.
 It has a tendency to fill up pretty quickly, so if you want to eat there, get on the ship as early as possible.
 There is also a lunch just for concierge guests in a different dining room.

 Note that if you head for the inside dining room, you will encounter multiple crew members who will try to herd you to the buffet, which can handle more people.
 Just tell them you’d prefer the interior dining room.